 Given the distributed nature of the hardware, there is no global shared filesystem.

-PATh research facilitators are available to help explain the above concepts and discuss how a workload can be adapted to run on PATh.
+PATh Research Computing Facilitators are available to help explain the above concepts and discuss how a workload can be adapted to run on PATh.
 Please contact [email protected] with questions about PATh resources, using HTC, or estimating credit needs.

-HTC resource management has different approaches compared to many batch systems.
+The PATh system’s HTC resource management (via HTCondor) is designed differently than in traditional HPC Clusters.
 For example, PATh has more scheduling flexibility for smaller jobs, resulting in an escalating charge in credits for larger jobs.

-There are currently five locations that are expected to have dedicated hardware during 2022:
+There are six locations that have dedicated hardware: